 Microfinance loans are small fee-free and interest-free loans for people who might not ordinarily qualify for credit through mainstream financial institutions.
-Our partnerships with Ngā Tāngata Microfinance Trust and Aviva give qualifying Kiwis access to safe, fair and affordable credit.
+Our partnerships with Ngā Tāngata Microfinance Trust and Aviva give qualifying Kiwi access to safe, fair and affordable credit.
 It’s not just about a quick fix, it’s about laying a foundation for future success, so applicants need to work with a financial mentor and get ongoing support and budgeting help.

-We provide the loan capital for Aviva and Ngā Tāngata to lend to Kiwis.
+We provide the loan capital for Aviva and Ngā Tāngata to lend to Kiwi.
 As loans get repaid, that money is then recycled back into the community in the form of more loans.
 For us, it’s critical to be able to do what we do best, finance, to support amazing organisations working in our communities to help people to get ahead.
-One of the biggest benefits of these microfinance loans is helping Kiwis to reduce financial stress and build a better future for themselves and their families.
+One of the biggest benefits of these microfinance loans is helping Kiwi to reduce financial stress and build a better future for themselves and their families.